oronymzy/tips/docs/glossry.md

 [^lvaluedef-note2]: This definition is based on [Wikipedia's definition](https://en.wikipedia.org/wiki/Value_(computer_science)#Assignment:_l-values_and_r-values).
 [^nestdef-note1]: This definition is loosely based on [Wikipedia's definition of “nesting”](https://en.wikipedia.org/wiki/Nesting_(computing)).
 [^objectdef-note1]: This definition is based on [Wikipedia's definition](https://en.wikipedia.org/wiki/Object_(computer_science)).
+[^obsolescencedef-note1]: This definition is based on information from [Wikipedia's definition of “obsolescence”](https://en.wikipedia.org/wiki/Obsolescence).
 [^octetdef-note1]: This definition is the same as [Wikipedia's definition](https://en.wikipedia.org/wiki/Octet_(computing)), except for the removal of the phrase “in [computing](https://en.wikipedia.org/wiki/Computing) and [telecommunications](https://en.wikipedia.org/wiki/Telecommunications)”.
 [^operanddef-note1]: This definition is the same as [Wikipedia's definition](https://en.wikipedia.org/wiki/Operand#Computer_science).
 [^operatordef-note1]: This definition is the same as [Wikipedia's definition](https://en.wikipedia.org/wiki/Operator_(computer_programming), except for modification of the grammatical number (plural to singular).